GandharM511/Singularity/ProjectDocument.md

 # Sub-Roles

 ## Audio
+**Geoffrey Mohn**
 **List your assets including their sources and licenses.**
+Used the Legend of Zelda sound when completing a level looping music from the tutorial
-**Geoffrey Mohn** We used Unity the unity tutorial and modified the sound samples and music to bet fit the tone.
+ We used Unity the unity tutorial and modified the sound samples and music to bet fit the tone.

 **Describe the implementation of your audio system.**
 We have an audio manager script and audio source on prefabs that play a sound based on the state of said prefab.
 This is linked with the animation.
 There is a looping song that plays throughout the levels.